 Hungry for More Harry Potter Recipes?

-In case you hadn’t noticed, I am a bit of a Harry Potter fan.
+In case you hadn't noticed, I am a bit of a Harry Potter fan.
 Have I read all the books more than thrice?
 Do I have a permanent Harry Potter-themed tattoo?
 Do I have even more recipes from this magical series to share with you?
 Yes, yes, and of course, yes.
-And stay tuned for more recipes from the wizarding world coming soon! 📚📖
+Stay magical, and don't let the muggles get you down!

 - Pumpkin Pasties